Skip to main content

 Through the REACH project, Ciheb Tanzania developed the platforms for which it is widely known that support real-time data quality checks, SMS weekly reporting, CQI reporting, and granular data analysis through the Data Analytics Companion (DAC), a powerful tool developed by Ciheb Tanzania that performs in-depth patient-level data analytics.

-Given the efficiency and the user-friendliness of Ciheb Tanzania's tools, the Government of Tanzania, through its National AIDS Control Program, has adopted the digital CQI platform tool to support its Quality Improvement Collaborative initiative.
+Given the efficiency and user-friendliness of Ciheb Tanzania's tools, the Government of Tanzania, through its National AIDS Control Program, adopted the digital CQI platform tool to support its Quality Improvement Collaborative initiative.
 The CQI digital platform has also been adopted by other Ciheb country offices in Zambia, Kenya, Botswana, and Rwanda.

 • An Android application (IQSMS) for daily and weekly monitoring of HIV and viral load testing indicators.